-The Tribe may establish and operate not more than three (3) Gaming Facilities, one of which has a primary purpose other than gaming and operates no more than 50 gaming devices, and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe, that are located within the boundaries of the Tribe's reservation as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto.
+The Tribe may establish and operate not more than three (3) Gaming Facilities, in one (1) of which the Tribe operates no more than fifty (50) Gaming Devices, and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of Table Mountain Rancheria as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto.
 The Tribe may combine and operate in its Gaming Facilities any forms and kinds of gaming permitted under law, except to the extent limited under IGRA, this Compact, or the Tribe's Gaming Ordinance.